mech/Learning-Notes/Design/Product/ProductDesign.md

 This has performance issues because cashier will be slow to adjust price for a dozen products.
 So the new spec is modified to allow 10% allowance on price adjustment.
 This unfortunately lead to the behavior where all price are just adjusted forever at 10% because nobody want to go over the limit and bother the manager's approval.

+## Strategy

+Design strategy:

+- Involve finding user's goals (User Research)
+- Understanding mental model - Aligning design strategy with human behaviors
+- Plan of action
+- Strategy must be consistent
+- Customer journey

+Design tactic:

+- Operation
+- The art of doing
+- Actual work
+- Can change or evolve (no need to be too rigid)

+Strategy govern tactical execution.

 ## Advice

+* It's all about the experience.
 * Having the Right Question can point development into the Right Direction.
 Like: "Is the cost of effort required to reduce those few gzipped bytes worth the benefits of saving a few dozen dollars in a year?"
 * Even if it turns out to be a waste of time, at least you have wasted that time in the question before starting to build the answer.
 * Set constraints.
 Whatever it is!